-- SAGE: System to Administer Grants Electronically – used by campus researchers and administrators
+- SAGE: System to Administer Grants Electronically – is used by campus researchers and administrators

-- FIDS: Financial Interest Disclosure System – used by researchers designated as investigators
+In addition, FIDS: Financial Interest Disclosure System is used by researchers designated as investigators; it integrates with SAGE.

 The following set of tables gives a high-level overview of who uses each of the different components, and describes the possible actions and the why and/or when.